HEIBAIJIE/MyLifeAsAnEngineer/backend-readme.md

 ## Overview

 This is the TypeScript backend for "My Life As An Engineer" game.
-It's designed to run independently from the Cocos frontend and provides a string-based command interface.
+It features a modular architecture with specialized managers and provides both a command interface and a complete CLI frontend.

 ## Installation